jamdominguez/Angular7-Examples_and_CheatSheet/README.md

     title = 'First Angular Project';
 }
 ````
+Angular project has a global style file "style.css".
 It is possible access to component variables from code with the double bracers {{}}, it is called interpolation.
 According under code, it is possible get title value from the component ussing {{title}}, inside component html file.

 ```` html